World War 3 News: Pakistan Joins Nations Testing Nuclear Ballistic Missiles, Increases Tensions With India

 Pakistan joined the growing number of nations testing nuclear ballistic missiles in Asia this week, ostensibly to deter aggressive actions of their neighbors.
-Its military-controlled media has reported that a submarine cruise nuclear missile was launched and successfully carried hit its predetermined target.
+Its military-controlled media has reported that a submarine cruise nuclear missile was launched and successfully hit its predetermined target.

 The Daily Star reported January 10 that Pakistan has successfully shot off a Babur-3 missile (the Babur is the first land attack and submarine-based missile developed by the Asian nation), a missile capable of carrying a nuclear warhead, from an unknown location in the Indian Ocean.
 According to Pakistani military officials, the missile (per Daily Star) “obliterated its target with deadly accuracy.”